 Describe ways body changes as get older e.g. adult teeth, get taller Personal responsibilities Explain things they did as a baby e.g. cry, first words etc Describe responsibilities they know have e.g. setting table/folding clothes/ getting dressed How they can help others now older Parents Carers Families - What does a parent have to do for a baby?
-What does a parent have to do for a baby?What does a baby need to stay happy and healthy? - What does a baby need to stay happy and healthy?
-Year 3 Family and Friends Developing friendship skills Valuing differences between ourselves and seeing things from different points of view Identifying people who are special to them Explore how there are different patterns of family life Refer to how marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong Knowing how to find support and how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed Healthy Lifestyles Understand what makes a healthy and balanced lifestyle - emphasise what constitutes a healthy diet including understanding calories and other nutritional content building from Year 2 Science and linking to Year 3 Understand the importance of healthy eating Understand how dental hygiene contributes to a healthy lifestyle - Target as its property and a sufficient good available for good health and that Emphasise importance of sufficient good quality sleep for good health and that lack of sleep can affect weight, mood and ability to learn Emphasise the risks associated with an inactive lifestyle (including obesity) How to recognise early signs of physical illness such as weight loss or unexpected changes to the body Reflect on their own lifestyles and take responsibility for making healthy choices Ensure they know how and when to seek support including which adults to speak to in school if they are worried about their health Understand key characteristics of bullying and different forms including Anti-Bullying cyberbullying Understand that resorting to violence is never right 236.666.66.66.66.66.66.66.66.66.66.66.
+What does a baby need to stay happy and healthy?
+Year 3 Beginning and Belonging Contributing to discussions about how to make a classroom where they can learn safely and happily Participate in activities which build collaborative relationships within their class Recognise emotions involved in being in new situations in school Know how to make new people welcome and what might be helpful for them in a new situation Identify sources of support and how they may also help others Hoalthy Lifestyles Healthy Lifestyles Understand what makes a healthy and balanced lifestyle - emphasise what constitutes a healthy diet including understanding calories and other nutritional content building from Year 2 Science and linking to Year 3 Understand the importance of healthy eating Understand the importance of healthy eating Understand how dental hygiene contributes to a healthy lifestyle Emphasise importance of sufficient good quality sleep for good health and that lack of sleep can affect weight, mood and ability to learn Emphasise the risks associated with an inactive lifestyle (including obesity) How to recognise early signs of physical illness such as weight loss or unexpected changes to the body Reflect on their own lifestyles and take responsibility for making healthy choices Ensure they know how and when to seek support including which adults to speak to in school if they are worried about their health Anti-Bullying Understand key characteristics of bullying and different forms including And-dullyllig cyberbullying Understand that resorting to violence is never right Understand a range of reasons why bullying happens including when people do not respect difference and diversity

-Relationships and Sex Education Understand a range of reasons why bullying happens including when people do not respect difference and diversity Understand how bullying affects us, reinforce how it can cause isolation and loneliness, so it is essential that they discuss their feeling with a trusted adult Understand strategies for protection from bullying including responding assertively Understand how to support others who are being bullied Identifying ways of making school a safer place where bullying is less likely to happen The human lifecycle Main stages e.g. birth, baby, child, teenager etc Say what stage a person is at and describe differences in bodies at different stages Growing up What does grown up mean?
-How we feel about growing up Personal responsibilities Understand adults and children have different responsibilities State a responsibility they'd like to take on Parents Carers Families What do no years have to do to some for bobics? - What do parents/carers have to do to care for babies? - What can children know do that they couldn't when a baby?
-Voor 4 Doginaling and Deleveire - How are parents/carers special?
-Year 4 Beginning and Belonging Contributing to discussions about how to make a classroom where they can learn safely and happily Participate in activities which build collaborative relationships within their class Recognise emotions involved in being in new situations in school Know how to make new people welcome and what might be helpful for them in a new situation Identify sources of support and how they may also help others My emotions m, emotions Understanding and managing an increasing range of emotions, both comfortable and uncomfortable Understanding and managing the impact of emotions Think about their worries and strategies to deal with them, including seeking support
+Relationships and Sex Understand how bullying affects us, reinforce how it can cause isolation and loneliness, so it is essential that they discuss their feeling with a trusted adult Understand strategies for protection from bullying including responding assertively Understand how to support others who are being bullied Identifying ways of making school a safer place where bullying is less likely to happen Education The human lifecycle Main stages e.g. birth, baby, child, teenager etc Say what stage a person is at and describe differences in bodies at different stages Growing up What does grown up mean?
+How we feel about growing up Personal responsibilities Understand adults and children have different responsibilities State a responsibility they'd like to take on Parents Carers Families What do parents/carers have to do to care for babies?
+What can children know do that they couldn't when a baby? - 1 1- 1 How are parents/carers special?
+Year 4 Family and Friends Developing friendship skills Valuing differences between ourselves and seeing things from different points of view Identifying people who are special to them Explore how there are different patterns of family life Refer to how marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong Knowing how to find support and how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed My emotions Understanding and managing an increasing range of emotions, both comfortable and uncomfortable Understanding and managing the impact of emotions Think about their worries and strategies to deal with them, including seeking